regexowl/blog/_posts/2021-12-15-ci-with-output-to-a-comment.markdown

 ```

 There are two repositories which I need for this workflow to run.
-With the [https://github.com/minimization/content-resolver](code repository) containing the [https://github.com/minimization/content-resolver-input](input repository) with configuration files.
+With the [code repository](https://github.com/minimization/content-resolver) containing the [input repository](https://github.com/minimization/content-resolver-input) with configuration files.
 I’ve used checkout with a specified path to nest them as needed.

 ```yaml
     - name: Checkout code repo